How to Start an LLC in Pennsylvania? (Step-by-Step Guide)

-The corporate business law of Pennsylvania is very specific about what you can and cannot use as an LLC business name, so make sure that your desired company or product names do not violate any naming rules.
-These rules stipulate that:
+The corporate business law of Pennsylvania is very specific about what you can and cannot use as an LLC business name, so make sure that your desired company or product names do not violate any Pennsylvania LLC naming rules.

 - You can't use any variation of words that resemble a government agency (e.g., "Department," "Commissioner," etc.)

-Check the State of Pennsylvania's website to ensure another business entity doesn't already use the name you want.
+Look up an LLC in Pennsylvania to ensure another business entity doesn't already use the name you want.

 The filing fee for the name reservation is $70 and can be filed online or by mail.

 These commercial registered office providers are located in every county within the state, and they can help with various tasks, such as opening a business bank account.

-When you form an LLC, one of your first tasks is to hire a registered agent service that will serve as your business address and receive official mail for the company throughout its life span.
+When you form an LLC, one of your first tasks is to hire a registered agent service in Pennsylvania that will serve as your business address and receive official mail for the company throughout its life span.

-It's important to understand that this commercial registered office provider is a third party that will help you maintain compliance with the state's business filing requirements.
+It's important to understand that this registered office provider is a third party that will help you maintain compliance with the state's business filing requirements.